Authorisation

 Scotland

-Scottish operators face dual compliance: the Heat Networks (Scotland) Act 2021 licensing regime and the Market Framework Regulations 2025.
-The authorisation conditions under the Market Framework apply across Great Britain, but Scottish operators must also satisfy the separate licensing requirements.
+Scottish operators face dual compliance: the Heat Networks (Scotland) Act 2021 licensing regime and the Market Framework Regulations 2025 (as amended by SI 2026/7, in force 7 January 2026).
+The authorisation conditions under the Market Framework apply across Great Britain, but Scottish operators must also satisfy the separate Scottish Government licensing requirements.

 Preparing your evidence

 Start by mapping the conditions against your current documentation.
-Many operators find significant gaps when they first assess their position.
-The most common gaps are in consumer protection (no formal welcome pack, no PSR, no compliant bill format) and financial resilience (no structured statement beyond management accounts).
+Many operators find significant gaps when they first assess their position – particularly around consumer protection and financial resilience, where informal practices need to become formal, structured documents.

-For authoritative guidance, refer to Ofgem’s heat networks authorisation page.
-Heat Network Compliance Hub offers all 13 documents needed for authorisation, individually or in bundles from £495.
-The Compliant Bundle (£895) covers all eight core documents.
+Ofgem’s heat networks regulatory page has the authorisation conditions and registration guidance.
+Heat Network Compliance Hub offers all 14 documents needed for authorisation, individually or in bundles from £495, with a bundle comparison table on our pricing page.